CSRG-Group/dcs-notes.github.io/_CS131/part3.md

 - Ration test
 - Examples of series
 - Radius of convergence
+  - The range of values in which the sequence converges
 - Properties of power series
 - Binomial theorem
 - Decimal numbers as a geometric series